Ogbu Kalu

 Ogbu Uke Kalu (1942 – 2009) was a Nigerian theologian.
 He was known as a major figure in the study of African Christianity, especially with relationship to African Pentecostalism.

 Biography

-Born in Ohafia (now part of Abia State, Nigeria), Kalu first studied at Hope Waddell Training Institute in Calabar before moving to Canada, completing a BA at the University of Toronto (1967), MA in history at McMaster University (1968), and a PhD in history at the University of Toronto (1972).
+Born in Isiugwu village of Ohafia (now part of Abia State, Nigeria), Kalu first studied at Hope Waddell Training Institute in Calabar before moving to Canada, completing a BA at the University of Toronto (1967), MA in history at McMaster University (1968), and a PhD in history at the University of Toronto (1972).
 He later completed an MDiv at Princeton Theological Seminary (1974).

-In 1974, Kalu took up a post in the Department of Religious Studies at the University of Nigeria, holding various teaching and administrative posts within the University's structures until 2001.
-He then took up the Henry Winters Luce Professor of World Christianity and Mission at McCormick Theological Seminary, a post he held until his unexpected death in 2009.
+In 1974, Kalu took up a post in the Department of Religious Studies at the University of Nigeria, holding various teaching and administrative posts within the university's structures until 2001.
+He served as director of the Institute of African Studies, University of Nigeria in 1983 and again from 1995 to 1996.
+He took up the Henry Winters Luce Professor of World Christianity and Mission at McCormick Theological Seminary, a post he held until his unexpected death in 2009.

 He is most known for his scholarship in African Christianity, especially his magnum opus African Pentecostalism: An Introduction (Oxford 2008).